 What is the new initiative celebrating Albert Dock's maritime heritage in Liverpool?

 The initiative was officially launched this month with a vibrant opening ceremony at the Merseyside Maritime Museum, attended by local dignitaries, families, and maritime enthusiasts alike.
-The project is part of a broader effort to enhance cultural tourism in the city while fostering a stronger sense of community identity.
 Through storytelling sessions, digital archives, and hands-on workshops, "Dockside Stories" offers an immersive experience that connects the past with the present, highlighting the dock's role in trade, immigration, and maritime innovation.

 One of the most exciting aspects of the project is the collaboration between local artists and historians.
 Together, they've created captivating exhibits that use art to bring history to life.
 Visitors can explore the stories of the ships that once docked here, the goods they carried, and the diverse cultures they connected.
 Interactive elements allow participants to trace the routes of famous voyages, providing a tangible link to Liverpool's global impact.